github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

    There are different versions of the CodeQL queries available for different users.
 Check out the correct version for your use case:

-   - For the most up to date CodeQL queries, check out the ``main`` branch.
-     This branch represents the very latest version of CodeQL's analysis.
-Even databases created using the most recent version of the CLI may have to be upgraded before you can analyze them.
-For more information, see ":doc:`Upgrading CodeQL databases <upgrading-codeql-databases>`."

    - For the queries used on `LGTM.com <https://lgtm.com>`__, check out the ``lgtm.com`` branch.
 You should use this branch for databases you've built using CODEQL CLI, fetched from Code Scanning, or recently downloaded from LGTM.com.